anshuls24/v0-wealth-advisor-ai/README.md

 2. Import your repository
 3. Add environment variables:
    - `OPENAI_API_KEY`: Your OpenAI API key
+   - `POLYGON_API_KEY`: Your Polygon.io API key (optional, for Stock MCP Server)

 ⚠️ **Important Note about Stock MCP Server:**
-The Stock MCP Server (Polygon.io integration) **only works in local development** because it requires spawning a Python subprocess (`uvx`), which is not supported on Vercel's serverless platform.
-This feature is automatically hidden in production.
-For production use, consider switching to Polygon.io's REST API or deploying to a VPS (Railway, Render, DigitalOcean).
+The Stock MCP Server (Polygon.io integration) requires spawning a Python subprocess (`uvx`), which is not supported on Vercel's serverless platform.
+On production (Vercel), clicking the Stock MCP Server button will show a "tools temporarily unavailable" message.
+Full MCP functionality is only available in local development.
+For production use of real-time stock data, consider switching to Polygon.io's REST API or deploying to a VPS (Railway, Render, DigitalOcean).

 ## Environment Variables